• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is the one time I will ask you to burn a cake.
+This is the easiest cheesecake recipe and this is also the one time I will ask you to burn a cake.
+Or rather bake it until it is golden brown and has a caramelised/caramelized top.

-This cheesecake is supposed to be burnt and sunken with a creamy and very slight wobbly middle.
+This rich cheesecake is supposed to be burnt and sunken with a creamy interior.

 The texture of this cheesecake is a cross between a classic American cheesecake and a Japanese souffle cheesecake.